vuejs/docs/src/guide/scaling-up/testing.md

 ### Composables {#composables}

-One category of functions specific to Vue applications are [Composables](/guide/reusability/composables), which may require special handling during tests.
+One category of functions specific to Vue applications is [Composables](/guide/reusability/composables), which may require special handling during tests.
 See [Testing Composables](#testing-composables) below for more details.

 ### Unit Testing Components {#unit-testing-components}